mapprotocol/docs/map-protocol/validator/QuickStart.md

         getElection().markValidatorEligible(lesser, greater, account);
     }

-	struct TotalVotes {
+	//This structure will serialize the validator according to the number of votes struct TotalVotes {
         // A list of eligible Validators sorted by total (pending+active) votes.
         // Note that this list will omit ineligible Validators, including those that may have > 0